Gratitude for the Growth

 Taking imperfect action: The progress over perfection mantra is the key that has unlocked years of inaction for me.
 Committing to something scary each week and seeking out accountability has helped me get off the hamster wheel and into creation.
 I’ve sought out mentorship and taken in their stories, affirming that we are always in a state of learning.
 Finding and being in a community that encourages and practices this approach keeps me in the arena.

 Energy and intuition: Trusting myself, even when the next step isn’t revealed, has made space for incredible shifts in my personal and professional life this year.
 If you’re struggling with feeling stuck or are feeling that all your work isn’t yielding clarity, I invite you to tap into your energy and inner wisdom more fully.
-Regular meditation and committing to a morning routine have been integral for me in connecting to my energy and intuition on a deeper level to guide my growth.
+Regular meditation and committing to a morning routine have been integral for me in connecting to my life and intuition on a deeper level to guide my growth.